 Here is a summary of the results of my previous predictions both for playoff qualifiers and for the outcomes of playoff series:

 In my 2016-2017 Eastern Conference Preview I correctly picked five of this season's eight playoff teams and I went seven for eight in my 2016-2017 Western Conference Preview.
 Here are my statistics for previous seasons:

 2010: East 6/8, West 7/8

 2009: East 6/8, West 7/8

 2007: East 7/8, West 6/8

 That adds up to 71/96 in the East and 77/96 in the West for an overall accuracy rate of .771.

 Here is my record in terms of picking the results of playoff series:

-At the end of each of my playoff previews I predict which teams will make it to the NBA Finals; in the past 11 years I have correctly picked 11 of the 22 NBA Finals participants.
-In three of those 11 years I got both teams right but only once did I get both teams right and predict the correct result (2007).
+At the end of each of my playoff previews I predict which teams will make it to the NBA Finals; in the past 12 years I have correctly picked 13 of the 24 NBA Finals participants.
+In four of those 12 years (including 2016) I got both teams right but only once did I get both teams right and predict the correct result (2007).
 I correctly picked the NBA Champion before the playoffs began just twice: 2007 and 2013.

 I track these results separately from the series by series predictions because a lot can change from the start of the playoffs to the NBA Finals, so my prediction right before the NBA Finals may differ from what I predicted in April.